PX4/PX4-user_guide/en/companion_computer/pixhawk_rpi.md

 sudo ldconfig /usr/local/lib/
 ```

-## XRCE_DDS communication
+## XRCE-DDS Communication

-If you want to use `TELEM1`, you have to stop mavlink and then activate the microdds_client.
+If you want to use `TELEM1`, you have to stop MAVLink and then activate the microdds_client.
 You can do that changing the parameters:

-1. To disable mavlink on `TELEM1`,
+1. To disable MAVLink on `TELEM1`,

 ```
 MAV_0_CONFIG = 0